drmmarsunited/rackspacecloud_powershell/README.md

 <h2> Latest Update(s)</h2>

-As of July 16th 2015, this client has been updated to use JSON requests ONLY.
+As of September 9th 2015, this client has been updated to use JSON requests ONLY.
 All XML references have been removed at this time.
 Several new updates have been introduced:

+* Cmdlets added for Rackspace Cloud Monitoring
 * Dynamic endpoint URL retrieval from service catalog returned with auth token
 * Cloud Server password resets now have their own cmdlet: Update-CloudServerPassword

 I have also introduced a global variable called "$Result" that will give you the raw JSON output of the last API request that occurred by the client.

+Larger changes are underway in the newly created "dev" branch where we are working on the following priorities:

+* Giving the option to remove formatting from output (this should allow for better scripted operations on the fly)
+* Adding support for Rackspace LON cloud environment

 <h2>Who am I and why should you use this client?</h2>